 The very large following that Mother Teresa and the four other global icons drew attests to the galvanizing power of moral values, as against the “carrot” and the “stick.”

 The enormous personal sacrifice that millions of people have made in support of the virtues that characterized these spiritual leaders is a stunning refutation of material reward as motivation for (lasting) loyalty.

 5. Spiritual values are immortal

-The very high global esteem in which the five global icons are still held testifies to the immortality of the spiritual values they personified.
+The fact that people still hold the five global icons in very high global esteem attests to the immortality of the spiritual values they embodied.

 The qualities of spiritual leadership

 Next, we describe some of the qualities of spiritual leadership.
 A very short list includes:

 Contrary to some presumably “scientific” worldviews, these and related virtues are not mere homilies; they are absolute but long-neglected essentials both for our collective survival and for the enduring success of practically everything we do.
 Consider love, for example, Abraham Maslow’s prophetic plea urges this virtue as a strategy to reverse currently self-destructive human tendencies.
 Maslow’s words:

 “We must study love, teach it, understand it, predict it, or else the world is lost to hostility and suspicion.”

 The impact of non-spiritual leadership